SamWindell/Signet/docs/usage.md

 When there are multiple files, normalise each one individually rather than by a common gain.

 `--rms`
-Use RMS (root mean squared) calculations to work out the required gain amount.
+Use average RMS (root mean squared) calculations to work out the required gain amount.
+In other words, the whole file's loudness is analysed, rather than just the peak.
+Does not work well with very dynamic-range variable audio.

 `--mix FLOAT:INT in [0 - 100]`
-The mix of the normalised signal, where 100% means normalised exactly to the target, and 0% means no change.
+The mix of the normalised signal, where 100% means normalise to exactly to the target, 50% means no apply a gain to get halfway from the current level to the target.

 ## pan
 ### Description:
-Changes the pan of stereo files(s).
+Changes the pan of stereo file(s).
+Does not work on non-stereo files.

 ### Usage:
   `pan` `pan-amount`